kuddai/blog/_drafts/2018-03-25-approximate-reasoning.md

 <side>This means $a$ may not imply $b$, but isn't that what we just showed by finding a path from $a\rightarrow b$?</side>
 Given a path $a \rightarrow b$, what if we can use the database to find a path from $\neg a\rightarrow b$?
 How do we resolve this?

 This property, __inconsistency__, is normally avoided in most reasoning systems [ref 1](?), [ref 2](2), ...
-A lot of time has been spent ...? ... could go into Godel's theorem. not sure if necessary? just trying to motivate why inconsistency is bad.
+A lot of time has been spent on this problem? _Could go into Godel's theorem.
+Not sure if is necessary?
+I am just trying to motivate why inconsistency is bad._

 Humans tend to have inconsistent beliefs.
 We will reason about why X implies Y and about how Y implies Z, but disagree that X implies Z. (TODO want a better example)